Every year, Brock University participates in the 3MT© Challenge, held in universities across Canada.

 - Shannon Kitchings, MA in Social Justice and Equity Studies, “Can You Hear Me Now?”

-These five students will give their presentations at the March 29 final round, where the winning student will receive $500 and advance on to the Ontario Regional round at York University on April 19.
+These five students gave their presentations at the March 29 final round.
+Kaitlyn Kerridge was chosen to represent Brock University at the Ontario Regional round, held at York University on April 19.